mozilla-releng/balrog/docs/source/contribute.rst

 ======================

-If you like to get involved in the development of Balrog there're lots of areas where we could use some help.
+If you like to get involved in the development of Balrog, there're lots of areas where we could use some help.

 ------------
 Requirements
 ------------

-These instructions assume you have the following installed( if not, you can follow the lonk for installation instrutions)
+These instructions assume you have the following installed( if not, you can follow the link for installation instructions)

 -   `Git <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>`_
 -   `Docker <https://docs.docker.com/v1.8/installation>`_